based8/void-linux-helper-scripts/README.md

 sudo ./cpu-isol-rem.sh
 ```
 ## VFIO configuration setup
 Set-up the required config files for vfio-pci to work.
-Be ware that this script only works on a Muxless NVIDIA GPU system with dracut
+Be ware that this was made for a a Muxless NVIDIA GPU system with dracut
 ```
 sudo ./vfio-setup.sh
 ```